Mila446/Shape-Escape-Project-/README.txt

 Shortcut Commands:
 To check to see how the star and ghost abilities work, press the "t" key to jump to level 2.

+NOTE: YOU MUST HAVE CMU_GRAPHICS INSTALLED TO SUCESSFULLY RUN THIS CODE.